 The control window is divided into horizontal bars, representing the different functional areas of the application.
 Each bar contains a number of icons which can be clicked to open the control pane connected with the respective feature set.
 For example, clicking on the icon Info in the row System Maintenance will open the pane named Info, used to access detail information about the computer and operating system.
 The panes behave very similar to the items found in the System Preferences application of macOS.

 As an alternative, you can select one of the items in the menu View.
-Jumping from one pane to the next or previous one is possible by pressing one of the two arrow buttons in the toolbar of the control window.
+Jumping from one pane to the next or previous one is possible by clicking one of the two arrow buttons in the toolbar of the control window.
 Stepping through the panes is also possible by menu, selecting the items View > Back or View > Forward, respectively, or by pressing ⌘ + ← or ⌘ + →.
-To go back to the overview of all pane icons, press the button with the little dots in the toolbar of the window, or select the menu item View > Show All Panes (⌘ + L).
+To go back to the overview of all pane icons, click the button with the little dots in the toolbar of the window, or select the menu item View > Show All Panes (⌘ + L).

 You can also use keyboard navigation to open the different panes.
 If you like to do that, you’ll have to ensure that full keyboard access is enabled for your user account: